Massage Therapy Business Tips

 Summer schedules can be unpredictable, which means clients may be more likely to book on short notice.
 Sharing your availability regularly makes it easier for them to grab a spot when it works for their ever-changing routine.

 A quick weekly or bi-weekly email highlighting upcoming openings can go a long way toward keeping your massage schedule full during the slow season.
-When life gets busy, clients aren’t always thinking a month ahead.
-But if a last-minute appointment slides perfectly into their week?
-That’s a win for both of you.
+When life gets busy, clients aren't always thinking a month ahead.
+When a last-minute opening fits neatly into their shifting schedule, it benefits both of you: Their wellness stays on track, and your calendar gets filled.

-ClinicSense can help with this by sending automated availability summaries.
+Automated availability summaries can make this even easier.
 These email updates show clients when you have openings, making it simple to fill gaps in your calendar without lifting a finger.

 Being proactive about availability helps clients prioritize self-care, even when their summer is packed with travel, activities, and changes in routine.